tig/JPG-Corruptor/README.markdown

 * You can always find the last image generated in the executables directory named "Corrupt 0000.jpg".

 ## Notes
-* Some JPG files get massively corrupted really quickly.
-It appears that those saved by Photoshop are more resilient than others.
+* Some JPG files get massively corrupted really quickly. *It appears that those saved by Photoshop are more resilient than others*.
 * Some JPG renderers display the corrupt JPGs differently.
 FireFox, IE, and Chrome all have subtle differences.
 Windows picture preview is *very* different.
 * Flickr refuses to upload some of these images.
 * Photoshop tends to not want to open these files